A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: The symmetry breaking long exact sequence

 where $\gamma^c$ is the chirality operator $i\gamma^0 \gamma^1$.
 This defines a $U(1)$-\emph{symmetric} $S^1$-family of invertible field theories parametrized by $\phi$.
 This family is nontrivial, and can be described by

-where $W$ is the 1+1D spacetime, $A$ is a Spin$^c$ structure, and $\phi:W \to S^1$.
-As described in Section \ref{subsecanomalyintro}, the physics of this term is we get an $A$ current when adiabatically varying the $S^1$ parameter, leading to a quantized charge pump (the classic Thouless pump \cite{thouless1983quantization}).
-This situation again corresponds to the setup of \cref{spinc_spin_Smith}.
+where $W$ is the 1+1D spacetime, $A$ is a Spin$^c$ structure, and $\phi \colon W \to S^1$.
+As described in \cref{subsecanomalyintro}, the physics of this term is we get an $A$ current when adiabatically varying the $S^1$ parameter, leading to a quantized charge pump (the classic Thouless pump \cite{thouless1983quantization}).

 We expect the $\rho$-defect, which is the operator which creates a vortex in $\phi$, to carry a unit $A$ charge which matches the Thouless pump.
 This will be the result of the index map, which in this case takes